I've Tested Positive, Now What?

 Risk management for people with inherited mutations

-Breast cancer screening and prevention
+Breast cancer screening and prevention for women

 Colon cancer screening and prevention

 - Begin colonoscopy every 5 years starting at age 40 (or 5-10 years earlier than the age of diagnosis of a close relative with colon cancer).